19pa1a0428/Github-Jira-Automation/README.md

 ---

 Hope you find this useful!
-Feel free to ⭐ **Star** this repo and contribute! 🚀✨
+Feel free to ⭐ **Star** this repo and contribute!! 🚀✨